digitalocean/databases/examples/README.md

 ##### Importing

+The Go and Node examples require existing data in order to work, so you will need to import the example dataset.
+The Laravel example, however, automatically generates random contacts as part of its database migration flow so you will not need to do anything beyond creating a new database.

 First, download the SQL export and save it somewhere accessible to you: [contacts.sql](./contacts.sql)

 To import using the command line, prepare your [connection string](#database-credentials) and run the following command, replacing the connecting string with your own: